-CAUTION: Before you perform this procedure, see "Safety First- For You and Your Computer."

-- Turn off the computer and peripherals, disconnect them from their electrical outlets, wait at least 5 seconds, and then remove the computer cover. - 2 Remove the jumper plug from the PSWD jumper to disable the password feature.
+- CAUTION: Before you remove the computer cover, see "Safety First-For You and Your Computer." - 1.
+Turn off the computer and peripherals, disconnect them from their electrical outlets, wait at least 5 seconds, and then remove the computer cover - 2.
+Remove the jumper plug from the PSWD jumper to disable the password feature.